GlobalFishingWatch/anomaly_detection/README.md

 1. Generate forecast for latest day.
 2. If delta between actual vs forecast exceeds preset threshold an alert is raised.

+# Costs
+The anomaly detection dataloader module is not intended to run directly on large tables (anything in the range of hundreds of GB and more).
+That is because the module is currently a prototype and the data load mechanism might change over time.
+Therefore, you cannot expect tables generated from the dataloader to exist for a long time and always have to expect data to be corrupted or truncated due to ongoing development.
+It is therefore important to develop anomaly configurations in a way that backfills are not prohibitively expensive.

+The best way to generate smaller intermediate tables that are more stable is to use the monitoring module from the [monitoring repo](https://github.com/GlobalFishingWatch/monitoring).
+These are automatically refreshed daily and receive better support than the data that is loaded through the anomaly detection dataloader module.

 # Generating Forecasts

 ## Usage